-St Thomas More VC Academy seeks to ensure that all its pupils receive a full time education which maximises opportunities for each pupil to realise his/her true potential.
+St Thomas More VC Academy seeks to ensure that all of its pupils receive a full time education which maximises opportunities for each pupil to realise his/her true potential.
 The school will strive to provide a welcoming, caring environment, whereby each member of the school community feels wanted and secure.
 All school staff will work with pupils and their families to ensure each pupil attends school regularly and punctually.

 The school will establish an effective system of incentives and rewards that acknowledges the efforts of pupils to improve their attendance and timekeeping and will challenge the behaviour of those pupils and parents who give low priority to attendance and punctuality.
 Further information can be found in our Trust-wide Attendance and Punctuality policy located within the 'Policies' section of our website.

 To meet these objectives St Thomas More will establish an effective and efficient system of communication with pupils, parents and appropriate agencies to provide mutual information, advice and support.
 The following 'quick reference' guides hope to provide our parents and carers with key messages from our Attendance and Punctuality policy:

 Pupils can come into school from 8.45 am and the school day starts promptly at 8.50 am.
 If a child arrives at school after the register has been taken (8.50am to 9.20am) they are marked on the registers as ‘late’.
 Pupils arriving any time after 9.20am will be marked on the registers as an ‘unauthorised’ half day absence.

 Afternoon registration begins at 1.00pm and registration closes immediately after the register is taken.